 - Make sure to store your supplements in the proper conditions.
 Most supplements do well in cool, dry conditions (1).

 There are so many options out on the market, so how do you figure out which one to choose?
 Well, the most important thing is to get information.
-Figure out what it is that you need – if there is a nutrient you are lacking, but you don’t know how to reasonably introduce more of it into your diet.
+Figure out what it is that you need – if there is a nutrient you are lacking, or if there is something you want more of.
 A supplement would be a simple and quick alternative.
 Read the label carefully and take the supplement as directed.
 In addition, your safest bet would be to check with your healthcare provider to see if the supplement would be a good option for you.
 Sometimes, your body just needs an extra push.

 1. Chan, Rachel.
 “Bioavailability of Supplements.”
 Nested Naturals, 2017.
 Nested Naturals Inc. https://nestednaturals.com/blog/bioavailability-of-supplements/